LogoLogo

 Timers

-This is fourth part of the chapter which describes timers and time management related stuff in the Linux kernel and in the previous part we knew about the tick broadcast framework and NO_HZ mode in the Linux kernel.
+This is fourth part of the which describes timers and time management related stuff in the Linux kernel and in the previous we knew about the tick broadcast framework and NO_HZ mode in the Linux kernel.
 We will continue to dive into the time management related stuff in the Linux kernel in this part and will be acquainted with yet another concept in the Linux kernel - timers.
 Before we will look at timers in the Linux kernel, we have to learn some theory about this concept.
 Note that we will consider software timers in this part.

 The Linux kernel provides a software timer concept to allow to kernel functions could be invoked at future moment.
 Timers are widely used in the Linux kernel.
-For example, look in the net/netfilter/ipset/ip_set_list_set.c source code file.
-This source code file provides implementation of the framework for the managing of groups of IP addresses.
+For example, look in the source code file.
+This source code file provides implementation of the framework for the managing of groups of addresses.

 We can find the list_set structure that contains gc filed in this source code file: